sarahrustan/DSE200x-/README.md

-# DSE200x Coursework

-Two project notebooks for UCSanDiegoX: DSE200x Python for Data Science are included:

-## Final Project: Exploring attitudes towards opioids using k-modes clustering algorithm
+# Exploring attitudes towards opioids using k-modes clustering algorithm

 _Objective:_ To identify clusters of demographic and experiential variables that are associated with attitudes towards opioids.